How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Discussions

 {\bf Data Frugality to Counter Hyper-Datafication.} Hyper-Datafication promotes a \emph{data abundance mindset} in which ever-larger datasets are treated as the primary driver of model progress, based on empirical scaling laws linking model performance to data and compute \citep{kaplan2020scaling, hoffmann2022training}.
 Yet, our findings, evidenced by the storage-related energy use (Section~\ref{sec:env}), data labour conditions (Section~\ref{sec:social}), and infrastructure expansion (Section~\ref{sec:econ}), show that this logic systematically externalises social and environmental costs: the storage and curation of ever-growing datasets impose increased labour burdens and raise the energy and carbon costs of data storage, curation, and model training.
 Those costs grow faster than the marginal performance gains they produce \citep{Bakhtiarifard_ECNAS_2024}.

-However, a frugal alternative exists.
-Techniques such as representative subset selection and coresets exploit the well-established fact that not all data is equally informative \cite{katharopoulos2018not}.
-This allows models to achieve comparable performance with orders of magnitude less data and computation \cite{killamsetty2021grad}.
-However, under current economic incentives, there is little motivation for companies to adopt such approaches.
+However, a frugal alternative exists, which builds on the well-established fact that not all data is equally informative \cite{katharopoulos2018not}.
+Techniques such as representative subset selection and coresets identify a small, representative, and potentially reweighted subset of data that approximately preserves the learning dynamics of a full dataset.
+This allows models to achieve comparable performance with substantially less data and computation \citep{killamsetty2021grad,sorscher2022beyond,muennighoff2023scaling} and reduced environmental cost \citep{wilson2026stop}.
+Despite these benefits, these approaches often require one-time upfront construction effort, which is amortised when the resulting subset is sufficiently small or used multiple times, for example, to tune model hyperparameters.
+Nevertheless, under current economic incentives, there is little motivation for companies to adopt such approaches.
 Data accumulation increases not only technical capacity but also strategic control and market valuation, encouraging data hoarding even when its utility is low.
+Finally, companies may simply retain data due to a ``fear of missing out'' on valuable insights or future utility \citep{gormley2012data,zuboff2023age}.

 For this reason, data frugality cannot be left to voluntary optimisation.
 It must be enforced as a structural constraint on hyper-datafication.
 A {\em corporate data tax} could internalise the social and environmental costs of data accumulation, correcting a market failure in which companies benefit from scale while communities and workers bear the burdens.
-Thus, the tax could discourage wasteful hoarding while generating revenue to compensate data generators and data workers.
-Frugality, in this sense, is not merely an efficiency principle but a corrective action to the extractive political economy of data~\cite{pasquinelli2023eye}.
+Thus, the tax could discourage wasteful hoarding while generating revenue to compensate data generators and data workers, and increase transparency around data ownership and use.
+A related proposal by~\citet{irwin2026tokentaxesmitigatingagis} suggests a data ``token tax'' on AI inference to capture value where AI is used rather than where the infrastructure is hosted.
+Tax-based instruments are, however, most often jurisdiction-specific and risk displacing activity to data tax havens.
+Effective implementation therefore requires frameworks with extraterritorial reach and binding legal force, such as the EU AI Act, which could serve as a basis for introducing data cost-related accountability mechanisms.
+Frugality, in this sense, is not merely an efficiency principle but a corrective action, which must be backed by enforceable policy to meaningfully change the extractive political economy of data~\cite{pasquinelli2023eye}.

 {\bf Recommendations to Mitigate Costs of Hyper-datafication.} We have presented several critiques of hyper-datafication in this section substantiated by evidence from Section~\ref{sec:costs}.
 We synthesise these arguments into a set of recommendations, ranging from concrete technical measures to longer-term visions for the future, aimed at multiple stakeholders.